markelliot/update-gradle-deps/readme.md

 PR triggers any other repository-defined actions.
 If you do not wish to trigger downstream actions you may use the action-supplied `GITHUB_TOKEN`.

+Note: you must set `fetch-depth` to `0` on the `actions/checkout` step to allow this action to force-overwrite the branch, should new dependencies or plugins be available.

 Configuration
 -------------
 Required configuration: